idvorkin/idvorkin.github.io/_d/addiction.md

 ### Pokemon Go

 I was pretty depressed, and needed an escape from reality.
 Pokemon Go was great, I could just get out and do it.
-Then one day at LegoLand I realized I just wanted to zone out and play Pokemon Go, and I was like, OK this is crazy and stopped cold turkey.
+Then one day at Legoland I realized I just wanted to zone out and play Pokemon Go, and I was like, OK this is crazy and stopped cold turkey.

 ### TikTok